GeroBW/Nexa/prototype/README.md

 <h1 align="center">Nexa Prototype using Medusa 2.0</h1>

 This prototype was built using Medusa 2.0 and Next.js.
-It is a simple e-commerce platform that allows users to browse products, filter by size, add them to their cart, and checkout.
+It is a simple e-commerce platform that allows users to browse products, filter them by size, add them to their cart, and checkout.
 The Medusa admin can be used to manage products, orders, and shipping methods and much more.

 The initial starting point was: https://github.com/Agilo/fashion-starter